Latter Days

-Latter Days is a 2003 American romantic comedy-drama film about a gay relationship between a closeted Mormon missionary and his openly gay neighbor.
+Latter Days is a 2003 American romantic comedy drama film about the relationship between a closeted Mormon missionary and his openly gay neighbor.
 The film was written and directed by C. Jay Cox and stars Steve Sandvoss as the missionary, Aaron, and Wes Ramsey as the neighbor, Christian.
-Joseph Gordon-Levitt appears as Elder Ryder, and Rebekah Johnson as Julie Taylor.
+Joseph Gordon-Levitt appears as Elder Ryder and Rebekah Johnson as Julie Taylor.
 Mary Kay Place, Khary Payton, Erik Palladino, Amber Benson, and Jacqueline Bisset have supporting roles.

-Latter Days premiered at the Philadelphia International Gay & Lesbian Film Festival on July 10, 2003 and was released in various states of USA over the next 12 months.
-Later the film was released in a few other countries and shown at several gay film festivals.
-It was the first film to portray openly the clash between the principles of the Church of Jesus Christ of Latter-day Saints and homosexuality, and its exhibition in some U.S. states was controversial.
+Latter Days premiered at the Philadelphia International Gay & Lesbian Film Festival on July 10, 2003, and was released in various U.S. states over the next 12 months.
+Later the film was shown at several gay film festivals.
+It was the first film to portray LGBTQ Mormon characters, and the conflict between the teachings of the Church of Jesus Christ of Latter-day Saints (LDS Church) and same-sex romantic and sexual relationships.
+Showings in some U.S. states were controversial.
 Various religious groups demanded that the film be withdrawn from theaters and video stores under boycott threats.

-The film was met with mixed reactions from film critics, but was popular with most film festival attendees.
-At the North American box office however, Latter Days only made $834,685, barely covering the production's costs with an estimated budget of $850,000.
-In 2004, freelance writer T. Fabris made Latter Days into a novel, which was published by Alyson Publications.
+The film was met with mixed reactions from film critics but was popular with most film festival attendees.
+At the North American box office, Latter Days made about $835,000, which barely covered the production's budget of $850,000.
+In 2004, freelance writer T. Fabris adapted the film into a novel, which was published by Alyson Publications.

 Plot

 Elder Aaron Davis, a young Mormon from Pocatello, Idaho, is sent to Los Angeles with three other missionaries to spread the faith.
 They move into an apartment next to openly gay party boy Christian Markelli and his roommate Julie, an aspiring singer.
-Christian and Julie work as waiters at Lila's, a trendy restaurant owned by retired actress Lila Montagne.
+Christian and Julie work as servers at Lila's, a trendy restaurant owned by retired actress Lila Montagne.